British firms (organised crime): British crime firms

-English and Scottish crime groups, as well as Irish gangs (like the Clerkenwell crime syndicate) and Turkish Cypriot descent (such as the Arif family) find their origin in tough, impoverished white working class neighbourhoods.
+English and Scottish crime groups, as well as Irish gangs and Turkish Cypriot descent (such as the Arif family) find their origin in tough, impoverished white working class neighbourhoods.
 They are largely family-run organised criminal gangs involved in many illegal activities in their respective areas.
 Even with the influx of foreign gangsters as well as with the rise of homegrown gangs consisting of minorities, white British groups are still the major concern for law enforcement and are active in the major British urban centres.
 Indigenous criminal organisations are mostly centred around local extended criminal families.

 London crime families

-London's crime families were traditionally centred in the East End of London (the infamous Kray twins being the most notable).
+London's crime families were traditionally centred in the East End of London, the infamous Kray twins being the most notable.
+They were identical twin brothers and organised crime figures who operated in the late 1950s to 1967.
+With their gang, known as the Firm, the Kray twins were involved in murder, armed robbery, arson, protection rackets, gambling and assaults.
+At their peak in the 1960s, they gained a certain measure of celebrity status by mixing with prominent members of London society, being photographed by David Bailey and interviewed on television.
+South London was controlled at that time by the Richardson Gang, who were seen as direct rivals to the Kray Twins.
+Also known as the "Torture Gang", they had a reputation as some of London's most sadistic gangsters.
+Their alleged specialities included pulling teeth out using pliers, cutting off toes using bolt cutters and nailing victims to floors using six-inch nails.

 Due to the restructuring of the East End, and the continued influx of migrants to the area, traditional Cockney families have moved to South London, parts of North London (mainly Islington), and the counties surrounding London (such as Essex and Kent).
 Working-class neighbourhoods are often still home to family-based crime groups involved in drug trafficking, extortion, prostitution, armed robbery, contract killing, money laundering, counterfeiting and kidnapping.
 Some of the more notorious South London crime families include the 'Brindles' and the 'Walkers', while the Arifs are the most notorious crime family from London's south-eastern neighbourhoods.
-The Hunt Crime Syndicate, otherwise known as the Canning Town Cartel, led by David Hunt is one of the biggest London crime firms.
-Another well-known London crime family is the Clerkenwell crime syndicate in Islington, also known as the 'Adams family'.